Jerry Falwell Jr.: Coronavirus response and conspiracy theories

 In March 2020, the coronavirus disease 2019 (COVID-19) began to spread quickly in the United States, leading to the widespread closures of schools and universities.
-By March 13, most universities in Virginia announced that they were moving their classes to online-only, discontinuing in-person instruction.
-Falwell announced on March 13 that in-person classes at Liberty University would resume following spring break (March 14–22, 2020) in defiance of those throughout the country who called for schools to be required to close.
-Also on March 13, Falwell promoted a conspiracy theory that North Korea and China had collaborated to create the coronavirus.
-He also said that people were overreacting to the coronavirus outbreak and that Democrats were trying to use the situation to harm President Trump.
+Within weeks, most universities in Virginia had announced that they were discontinuing in-person classes and moving their instruction to online-only.
+Falwell, however, defied those who called for such measures to limit the spread of the disease.
+On March 13, he announced that in-person classes at Liberty would resume after spring break (March 14–22).
+He said that people were overreacting to the coronavirus outbreak, alleged that Democrats were trying to use the situation to harm Trump, and promoted a conspiracy theory that North Korea and China had collaborated to create the coronavirus.

-After Liberty University's spring break, without the knowledge of city officials, Falwell reopened Liberty University on March 23 to students to physically return to the campus despite calls for the campus to stay closed to limit the spread of COVID-19.
-Falwell then claimed that the mortality rate among young people was low.
-He also blamed the media for exaggerating the threat of COVID-19, saying, "They are willing to destroy the economy just to hurt Trump."
-Lynchburg mayor Treney Tweedy criticized Falwell's decision to reopen Liberty University.
+Liberty University lead physician Thomas W. Eppes Jr. informed Falwell, "We've lost the ability to corral this thing."
+Nevertheless, Falwell reopened Liberty on March 23, saying students could physically return to the campus.
+He said that the mortality rate among young people was low and said the media was exaggerating the threat of COVID-19: "They are willing to destroy the economy just to hurt Trump."

-Virginia's governor, Ralph Northam, criticized Falwell's decision to reopen Liberty University, citing scripture (1 Corinthians 4:2) to support his statement.

-Marybeth Davis Baggett, a professor at Liberty University, protested against Falwell's reopening of the university in an op-ed published by The Washington Post and Religion News Service.
+Lynchburg mayor Treney Tweedy and Virginia governor Ralph Northam criticized Falwell's decision to reopen the school.
+Marybeth Davis Baggett, a professor at Liberty University, protested the reopening in a March 23 op-ed published by The Washington Post and Religion News Service.

-Prior to the school's reopening on March 23, Liberty University's lead physician Thomas W. Eppes Jr. informed Falwell that, "We've lost the ability to corral this thing."
-Of Liberty University's 15,000 on-campus students, 1,900 students initially returned, with 800 of those subsequently leaving again.
-Falwell said that the university administration had "no idea" how many other students had returned to off-campus housing.
-By March 30, according to a report by Eppes, almost a dozen returning students had symptoms of COVID-19, eight students had been told to self-isolate, three had been tested, and one student (who lived off campus) had tested positive for the virus that causes COVID-19.
+Of Liberty University's 15,000 on-campus students, 1,900 students initially returned; 800 of those subsequently left again.
+Falwell said the university administration had "no idea" how many other students had returned to off-campus housing.
+By March 30, Eppes reported, almost a dozen returning students had symptoms of COVID-19, eight students had been told to self-isolate, three had been tested, and one student (who lived off campus) had tested positive for the COVID-19 virus.
 By March 30, the school implemented a policy requiring any student who returned to school to self-quarantine for 14 days.

-An anonymous student filed suit against Liberty University in April, stating in the lawsuit, "Liberty's decision to tell its students that they could remain on campus to continue to use their housing, meal plans, parking, and the benefits of the services and activities for which their fees paid, was not only illusory and empty – because there were no more on-campus classes -- but it was also extremely dangerous and irresponsible."
+An anonymous student sued Liberty University in April, stating in the lawsuit, "Liberty's decision to tell its students that they could remain on campus to continue to use their housing, meal plans, parking, and the benefits of the services and activities for which their fees paid, was not only illusory and empty – because there were no more on-campus classes — but it was also extremely dangerous and irresponsible."
+In 2023 a judge dismissed the case and said the suit "fails on the merits."